lucamarini22/food-recognition-challenge/README.md

 A report was written and submitted as part of the project.
 It may be viewed [here](https://github.com/lucamarini22/food-recognition-challenge/blob/main/res/report.pdf).

 ## Results
-The project has been included as a .ipynb file and can be viewed using the [Jupyter nbviewer link](https://nbviewer.jupyter.org/github/lucamarini22/food-recognition-challenge/blob/main/food-segmentation-model.ipynb) or via Jupyter notebook directly on a deskstop.
+The project is included as a .ipynb file and can be viewed using the [Jupyter nbviewer link](https://nbviewer.jupyter.org/github/lucamarini22/food-recognition-challenge/blob/main/food-segmentation-model.ipynb) or via Jupyter notebook directly on a desktop.

-Example images below show the original image, the true mask and the predicted mask of the model.
+Example images below show the original image, the true mask and the mask predicted by the model.

 ### Binary Image
 ![](https://github.com/lucamarini22/food-recognition-challenge/blob/main/res/images/binary.png)